sherled99/cue-card-visibility-settings/README.md

 ## Component Overview

-The `CuecardTriggerComponent` provides a user interface for managing visibility rules for cue cards.
+The `CueCardVisibilitySettingsComponent` provides a user interface for managing visibility rules for cue cards.
 Users can select agents and queues from dropdown lists, and the component automatically synchronizes these selections with the backend API.

 ## API Integration